-My scholarship is concerned with dignity and belonging for students (and their teachers) in diverse schools.
-I study cultural practices and interactions to understand intersections of race, class, gender and sexuality, and dis/ability in school systems.
-I articulate and theorize (de)humanizing pedagogies and systems in teachers’ and leaders’ professional learning, school turnaround/reform, and ambitious equitable instruction.
+My research is concerned with dignity and belonging for students (and teachers) in diverse schools.
+I study how leadership facilitates practices and structures for equitable and inclusive learning environments.
+Specifically, I focus on intersections of race, class, gender and sexuality, and dis/ability in these systems.
+I have explored (de)humanizing practices and systems in professional learning, school reform, and inclusion for students with disabilities and complex trauma.

 - Ph.D., Educational Leadership & Policy Studies, University of Washington